Is Nasty Gal Fast Fashion in 2023? Brand Check-Up & Alternatives

 3. Oodles of Synthetic Materials

-In terms of fibers, many synthetic materials are used (polyester, acetate, “vegan leather”) and viscose without TENCEL.
+Regarding fibers, many synthetic materials are used (polyester, acetate, “vegan leather”) and viscose without TENCEL.

 While Nasty Gal reports greenhouse gas emissions from its direct operations, it doesn’t bother when it comes to its supply chain.